Edmonton-Glenora

 Edmonton-Glenora is a provincial electoral district for the Legislative Assembly of Alberta, Canada.
 It is located north of the North Saskatchewan River in Edmonton.

-The electoral district, as defined by the Electoral Divisions Act, 2003, encompasses an area that includes, in addition to the neighbourhood of Glenora, the neighbourhoods of Britannia Youngstown, Canora, Grovenor, High Park, Inglewood, Mayfield, McQueen, North Glenora, Westmount and Woodcroft as well.
+The electoral district, as defined by the Electoral Divisions Act, 2003, encompasses an area that includes, in addition to the neighbourhood of Glenora, the neighbourhoods of Britannia Youngstown, Canora, Grovenor, High Park, Inglewood, Mayfield, McQueen, North Glenora, Prince Charles, Westmount, and Woodcroft as well.

 History

 The electoral district was created in the 1971 boundary redistribution primarily out of the old Edmonton West district.

 The 2010 boundary redistribution saw the riding significantly change boundaries on its northern and western sides.
 The northern boundary was shifted from 118 Avenue to Yellowhead Trail in land that was part of Edmonton-Calder.
 The western boundary which previously ran along 170 Street now runs north east along Mayfield Road to 111 Ave and then runs North on 149 Street ceding a large portion of land to Edmonton-Meadowlark.